zural/lighthouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

+* **[Treo](https://treo.sh/)** — Tool for developers to run Lighthouse at scale.
+It provides regression testing, geographical regions, custom networks, and integrations with Github & Slack.
+Note that Treo has both a paid and free version of the product.

 ## Related Projects

 * **[webpack-lighthouse-plugin](https://github.com/addyosmani/webpack-lighthouse-plugin)** - run Lighthouse from a Webpack build.